Price AUD$89.95 Price CAD$75.00 Price £45.00 Price T75.00 Price USD$75.00 Price €59.95

 A fully illustrated major new survey of contemporary photography

 A lively and accessible survey of photography as art since the 1960s, exploring how, in the hands of some of the world's greatest photographic artists, it has developed into a respected and versatile artistic medium.

-This major new survey of contemporary photography considers the work of more than 80 photographers through eleven thematic chapters on subjects such as street photography, portraiture, landscape photography and documentary.
+This major new survey of contemporary photography considers the work of 80-100 photographers through eleven thematic chapters on subjects such as street photography, portraiture, landscape photography and documentary.
 It traces the development of photography as an art form in each of these genres individually and also looks at the ties and links between them.
 What is revealed is a complex story with numerous tangents.

-Size: 290 x 250 mm (11 3/8 x 9 7/8 in)
+- Size: 290 × 250 mm (11 3/8 × 9 7/8 in)

-Pages: 464 pp
+- Pages: 464 pp

-Illustrations: 500 illustrations
+- Illustrations: 500 illustrations

 "Deft cross-referencing, only possible by a deep knowledge of the subject, is typical of the book as a whole...
 Durden employs a poetic approach to writing often, which gives the book a lightness, preventing it from becoming turgid, dull, or unnecessarily academic."—British Journal of Photography